lhufnagel/sem_pipe/README.md

     * `sigma_min` The minimal eddy size, i.e. cutoff from below to avoid numerical instabilites.
 Note: is also mesh dependent
     * `bbox_max` The additional size (wall-normal) of the box/cylinder in which synthetic eddies are convected, i.e. such that compact support of all eddies is included.
 Can be taken from above Matlab script
     * `u0` The bulk mean velocity
-    * `Vb`, `x_inlet`, and `ybmax` are be set in `usrdat()`.
-They are the volume of the convective box/cylinder, the `x` coordinate of the inlet and the _radius_
+    * `Vb`, `z_inlet`, and `ybmax` are be set in `usrdat()`.
+They are the volume of the convective box/cylinder, the `z` coordinate of the inlet and the _radius_

-As of now, the SEM is only implemented to generate a turbulent signal in x-positive direction.
+As of now, the SEM is only implemented to generate a turbulent signal in z-positive direction.
 It should however be straightforward to change the relevant code.The first elements in the `pipe.rea` should be the face, at which the SEM inflow is placed.
 This enables us to precompute eddy-size once for the whole simulation (using linear interpolation from `sem_input.txt`) instead of calculate the eddy-size at each time step.
 An unoptmized version without this limitation shoud be in [commit aaa095](../../commit/aaa095)

 ## Workflow
 * Create a cartesian pipe-mesh with positive z as downstream-direction.
 Typically, the mesh generator [pipeMeshNek by Jacopo](https://bitbucket.org/jacopo-canton/pipemeshnek) was used
-    Note: the original mesh is created with positive z as downstream-direction and then rotated to x-direction in NEK...
-TODO: fix
 This will yield files `base.rea, base2d.rea`.
 The first one contains the actual mesh, the latter one a single pipe crosssectionial face, i.e. it contains `nElInlet` 2d elements.
 It is required for the averaging/statistics code.

 * run `reatore2, genmap, makenek`